Sometimes we just need a beverage that will get us going as fast as possible.

 Flat White – 195 mg of caffeine, grande

 The Flat White is another espresso-based drink, that is made by diluting espresso shots with whole milk.

-Nevertheless, instead of using regular espresso, the baristas pulls a double ristretto shot to prepare a tall serving.
+Nevertheless, instead of using regular espresso, the barista pulls a double ristretto shot to prepare a tall serving.

 These are made by using the same amount of ground coffee, but less water goes through them.

 This results in a more concentrated shot that is lower in volume compared to a regular one.

 In a short and in a tall cup of Flat White, you get 2 ristretto shots, and if you go for a grande or a venti your drink will consist of 3 ristretto shots.

-12. Iced Almondmilk Honey Flat White with Starbucks® Blonde Espresso – 225 mg of caffeine, grande
+Iced Honey Almondmilk Flat White – 225 mg of caffeine, grande

-Unlike the standard Flat White, this one is made with almond milk, a hint of honey and the aforementioned Blonde Roast.
+Unlike the standard Flat White, this one is made with almond milk, a hint of honey and Blonde Roast Starbucks Blend (light roasted coffee).

 You can have this drink both iced and hot.

-According to the Starbucks website, its cold version has the most caffeine compared to the other Flat White beverages.
+According to the Starbucks website, its cold version has more caffeine compared to the regular iced Flat White.

-This one is a bit sweeter, more complex when it comes to ingredients, and, overall, more fun than the regular Flat White.
+This one is a bit sweeter, more complex when it comes to ingredients, and, overall, more fun than the classic version.

 Starbucks Reserve Latte – 135 mg of caffeine, grande